Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 Staff may send an email to the Static Rate inbox at staticrate@dcfs.lacounty.gov for questions about static criteria and/or guidance.
 This inbox is not for making a referral for an LOC rate determination/redetermination for static criteria.
 Staff are to utilize the DCFS referral portal for all rate determinations/re-determinations.

-Children/youth/NMD’s eligible for Regional Center under the Lanterman Act receive a P2 rate will not qualify for the LOC or SCI rates as the P2 rate exceeds the LOC and SCI financial tiers.
+Children/youth/NMD’s eligible or provisionally eligible for Regional Center services under the Lanterman Act who receive a Dual Agency Lanterman (P2) rate will not qualify for the LOC or SCI rates as the Dual Agency Lanterman (P2) rate exceeds the LOC and SCI financial tiers.
+If children/youth/NMD are eligible, the P2 rate and supplement can be set without first doing an LOC/SCI assessment.

-• The LOC Unit does not conduct rate determinations for RPs receiving the P2 rate.
+• The LOC Unit does not conduct rate determinations for RPs receiving the Dual Agency Lanterman (P2) rate.

 Supplemental Security Income (SSI)

 For all children/youth eligible or potentially eligible for SSI, consult with the SSI Unit.
-In addition, a mandated SSI screening is required for all youth 16 ½ years old.
+In addition, a mandated SSI screening is required for all youth between the age of sixteen (16) and seventeen (17) years old, and for nonminor dependents under certain circumstances.

-• An LOC and SCI rate determination must be completed for children/youth/NMD with pending SSI screenings or who have been found eligible for SSI.
+• An LOC and SCI rate determination must be completed for children/youth/NMD with pending SSI screening and application or who have been found eligible for SSI.
 A child/youth/NMD that is determined eligible for an SSI rate will still receive the full amount of the LOC plus SCI, if applicable.

 Placement Capacity

-• In both circumstances above, all children/youth/NMDs will be assessed for LOC/SCI rates and any who meet the criteria will receive the LOC plus SCI.
+• If placement is made with a placement capacity waiver, then all children/youth/NMDs will be assessed for LOC/SCI rates and any who meet the criteria will receive the LOC plus SCI.

 • Each child shall be assessed regardless of whether or not there are other SCI-qualified children in the home and placement capacity has already been met as the CSW may obtain a placement capacity waiver.